rundef/pattern_kit/README.md

 obs.notify("on_data", {"price": 42})
 ```

-## Documentation

-Full usage examples and pattern guides are available in the official documentation: https://pattern-kit.readthedocs.io

-## Patterns Included

-- Behavioral:

-  - Observer

-  - EventEmitter

-  - Strategy

-- Creational:

-  - Singleton

-- Structural:

-  - Decorator

-More patterns will be added gradually with a focus on quality and documentation.

 ## Who is this for?

 Python developers who want to structure their codebase better and apply solid, proven software architecture principles.